Springs, South Africa: Architecture and monuments

-Today, Springs is well known for its architecture: it has the second largest collection of small scale Art Deco buildings in the world, after Miami in Florida, in the United States.
-These Art Deco buildings were constructed during the period between the two World Wars.
+Springs is known for its high concentration of Art Deco architecture, as it is home to the second-highest number of small scale Art Deco buildings in the world, after Miami in Florida.
+These Art Deco buildings were mostly constructed in the CBD during interwar period Interwar period of the early twentieth century.
+This was also the greatest growth period in the city.
+The style of architecture evoked sophistication and wealth, employed to "counteract the incipient provincialism associated with a colonial city."
+In 1998, Micha Birch, then a member of the National Monuments Council, approached the municipality about arranging an exhibition of the city's Art Deco architecture.

+Art Deco examples include the Central Fire Station, built by the Mr Anifantakis architect 1938 and designed by a Mr Anifantakis.
+A number are also known for their graphic artwork and letter work, notably seen in the Court Chambers, Renesta House, Palladium Cinema and Nureef House.

+In 2023, Barbara Adair published In the Shadow of the Springs I Saw, with photographs and stories of Art Deco buildings in Springs and their inhabitants.

 Other landmarks include several monuments to important figures in the city's development, like Paul Kruger, and the war cemetery where many Coloured soldiers are buried who died during the Second World War fighting in the Allied Forces.
-There is also the War Monument at the northern entrance of the Springs CBD, The Old Springs Fire Station, and the Dutch Windmill in the Pioneer Park, Springs.
+There is also the War Monument at the northern entrance of the Springs CBD, The Old Springs Fire Station, and the now-derelict Dutch Windmill in the former Martiens Kotze (Pioneer) Park.
 There is a small scale replica of the Voortrekker Monument in the Springs CBD near the library.

 Springs has an art gallery next to the Springs Library.
 At the entrance of the Springs Railway station there is an old orange tree planted by the Dutch people when Queen Wilhelmina of the Netherlands visited the old South African Republic accompanied by the then South African president Paul Kruger.